joch182/joch182.github.io/_posts/2024-08-19-set-cookies-lambda-subdomain-api-gateway.markdown

 tags: [python, AWS, API gateway, lambda, jwt, cookies]
 ---

 In this quick post we will review how to set cookies to a specific value from a different subdomain using Lambda service triggered by API gateway.
-For this post, we will develop a sign out process where the API Gateway has a GET route https://subdomain.domain.com/logout which can be triggered to delete the cookies (which contain JWT for authroization) and redirect to sign in page.
+For this post, we will develop a sign out process where the API Gateway has a GET route https://subdomain.domain.com/logout which can be triggered to delete the cookies (which contain JWT for authorization) and redirect to sign in page.

 The website is located in https://subdomain1.domain.com and the API gateway used the custom domain https://subdomain2.domain.com.
 It is important that the domain is the same for both cases.